MacFurax/PlayWithTDD/README.md

 # PlayWithTDD

-Just a place to experimente TDD.
+Just a place to experiment with TDD.
+And a bit with CMake